kswope/book-learnin/README.md

 something else.
 The proxy could interface to anything: a network connection, a large object in memory, a file, or some other resource that is expensive or impossible to duplicate.

+>
+The Proxy pattern is essentially built around a little white lie.
+When the client asks us for an object - perhaps the bank account object mentioned earlier - we do indeed give the client back an object.
+However, the object that we give back is not quite the object that the client expected.
+What we hand to the client is an object that looks and acts like the object the client expected, but is actually an imposter.

+* Protection Proxy - proxy that controls access to an object
+* Remote Proxy - local access to remote service/object
+* Virtual Proxy - It pretends to be the real object, but it does not even have a reference to the real object until the client code calls a method